gcastill0/project-04-syslog/syslog-ng/optimization.md

 ## Overview

 These settings are **host-level Linux kernel network parameters**.
-They apply globally to all UDP socket traffic on the host — they are not specific to any syslog service, port, or application.
+They apply globally to all UDP socket traffic on the host, and they are not specific to any syslog service, port, or application.
 Any process opening a UDP socket benefits from these settings, including the Docker bridge network stack receiving traffic on port 514.